Pure spinors, intrinsic torsion and curvature in even dimensions: Abstract

 \section{Abstract}

-We develop a spinor calculus for a $2m$-dimensional complex Riemannian manifold $(\mcM,g)$ equipped with a preferred holomorphic projective pure spinor field.
-Such a projective spinor, $\langle \xi \rangle$ say, defines a holomorphic distribution $\mcN$ of totally null $m$-planes on $\mcM$, and the structure group of the frame bundle of $(\mcM,g)$ is reduced to $P$, the Lie parabolic subgroup of $\SO(2m,\C)$ stabilising $\langle \xi \rangle$.
-This leads to a higher-dimensional notion of principal spinors, and on this basis, we give $P$-invariant algebraic classifications of the curvature tensors of the Levi-Civita connection of $g$.
-In particular, we generalise the Petrov-Penrose classification of the Weyl tensor from four to higher even dimensions.
+We study the geometric properties of a $2m$-dimensional complex manifold $\mathcal{M}$ admitting a holomorphic reduction of the frame bundle to the structure group $P \subset \mathrm{Spin}(2m,\mathbb{C})$, the stabiliser of the line spanned by a pure spinor at a point.
+Geometrically, $\mathcal{M}$ is endowed with a holomorphic metric $g$, a holomorphic volume form, a spin structure compatible with $g$, and a holomorphic pure spinor field $\xi$ up to scale.
+The defining property of $\xi$ is that it determines an almost null structure, ie an $m$-plane distribution $\mathcal{N}_\xi$ along which $g$ is totally degenerate.

-In analogy to the Gray-Hervella classification of almost Hermitian manifolds, we classify the intrinsic torsion of the $P$-structure of the frame bundle in terms of irreducibles, thereby measuring the failure of the Levi-Civita connection to preserve $\langle \xi \rangle$.
-The classification thus obtained encodes the geometric properties of $\mcN$, such as its integrability properties, and also constitutes a complex Riemannian analogue of the notion of shearfree congruences of null geodesics in four-dimensial Lorentzian geometry.
-We study the conformal invariance of these classes, and we derive curvature conditions for a number of them.
+We develop a spinor calculus, by means of which we encode the geometric properties of $\mcN_\xi$ corresponding to the algebraic properties of the intrinsic torsion of the $P$-structure.
+This is the failure of the Levi-Civita connection $\nabla$ of $g$ to be compatible with the $P$-structure.
+In a similar way, we examine the algebraic properties of the curvature of $\nabla$.

-We then study the relation between spinorial differential equations, such as the twistor equation, on pure spinor fields and the geometric properties of their associated null distributions.
-In particular, we give necessary and sufficient conditions for the null distribution of a pure conformal Killing spinor to be integrable.
-We finally conjecture a refined version of the complex Goldberg-Sachs theorem in higher even dimensions.
+Applications to spinorial differential equations are given.
+In particular, we give necessary and sufficient conditions for the almost null structure associated to a pure conformal Killing spinor to be integrable.
+We also conjecture a Goldberg-Sachs-type theorem on the existence of a certain class of almost null structures when $(\mathcal{M},g)$ has prescribed curvature.

-Much of this work can be applied to the study of real smooth pseudo-Riemannian manifolds of split signature equipped with a preferred projective real pure spinor field.
+We discuss applications of this work to the study of real pseudo-Riemannian manifolds.